 REGISTRATION • The registration deadlines for this quarter are listed in Table 4.
-Deadlines will be strictly followed in accordance with state regulations.
+Deadlines are strictly enforced by De Anza in accordance with state regulations.
 If you need to drop or withdraw from the course, you must do so by the appropriate deadline.

-ENROLLMENT LIMITS • Due to safety considerations and space limitations, enrollment in each lab section is strictly limited to thirty students.
-There will be absolutely no exceptions to this policy, regardless of circumstances.
+ENROLLMENT LIMITS • Due to safety considerations and space limitation enrollment in each section of general chemistry is strictly limited to 30 studen There are absolutely no exceptions to this policy, regardless of circumstances.

-WAIT LISTS • If a particular section has already been filled at the time you register for the course, you may be automatically added instead to the wait list (space permitting).
-Open spaces in each section will be filled in order according to the official wait list up until the add deadline (see Table 4).
-Any open spaces remaining after all students on the wait list have been added will be filled on a first-come, first-serve basis.
+WAIT LISTS • If a particular section has already been filled at the time years register for the course, you may be automatically added instead to the wait list (spa permitting).
+Open spaces in each section will be filled in order according to the offic wait list up until the add deadline (see Table 4).
+Any open spaces remaining after students on the wait list have been added will be filled on a first-come, first-ser basis.
 If you are added to a section from the wait list, you will not be assigned a laboratory locker until you verify that you have officially enrolled in the class.
 Any assessments that you may have missed while attempting to add the class will be addressed on an individual basis once you are successfully added to the course.